-Allergy testing has come a long way recently, but testing for baby allergies can still be an ordeal, and dealing with the allergy test cost can be difficult if an allergy blood test or skin assay is not covered by insurance.
-That said allergies are no joke, and food allergies in babies can be fatal, so if a kid starts showing symptoms of an allergic reaction, parents should speak to their pediatrician immediately.
+Testing for baby allergies can be an ordeal, and dealing with the allergy test cost can be difficult if an allergy blood test or skin assay is not covered by insurance.
+That said allergies are no joke, and food allergies in babies and toddlers can be fatal.
+So if a kid starts showing symptoms of an allergic reaction, parents should speak to their pediatrician immediately.

 “For a baby, the first sign might be eczema,” says Sonal Patel, M.D., double-board certified in allergy and clinical immunology as well as pediatrics, and author of The Mommy MD Guide to Twins, Triplets. and More.
 “When solids are started, you may notice an immediate reaction with redness, swelling, or difficulty breathing after introducing a new food.
 Other signs can include asthma or wheezing.
 Older children may see hay-fever-like symptoms with chronic congestion, rhinorrhea, and sneezing, as well.”

-A severe rash or respiratory distress warrants emergency intervention, but even a mild reaction should be reported to the pediatrician – the next reaction may be more severe.
+A severe rash or respiratory distress warrants emergency intervention, but even a mild reaction in infants and toddlers should be reported to the pediatrician – the next reaction may be more severe.

 - Allergy testing – both food and environmental allergies can be tested by skin tests and blood tests.
 Skin tests require a series of small scratches or pricks to be made in the skin, whereas blood tests require blood to be drawn.